cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Facebook Pixel =
 This plugin adds the Facebook pixel code on your websites and makes sure it matches the content of your Facebook catalogue product feed
+Our plugin add's the following Facebook pixel events:
+* on your product pages, both for simple, variable and variations pages
+* on your category pages (ViewCategory event)
+* on your search result pages (Search event)
+* on your cart page (AddToCart event)
+* on the add to cart button (AddToCart event)
+* on the thank you page (PurChase event)

 = Google Dynamic Remarketing Pixel =
 This plugin adds the Google Dynamic Remarketing pixel code on your website.